2000 United States House of Representatives elections in Minnesota: District 4

 Incumbent DFLer Bruce Vento died in office on October 10, 2000, less than a month before the election.
-However, as Vento was not seeking reelection, it was not necessary for any special election to be held or for the DFL to select another candidate.
+However, as Vento had not been seeking reelection, it was not necessary for any special election to be held or for the DFL to select another candidate.
 Betty McCollum had been selected in the DFL primary to seek election to replace Vento.
 Opposing McCollum were Linda Runbeck of the Republican Party, Tom Foley of the Independence Party, and Nicholas Skrivanek of the Constitution Party.